deephaven/deephaven-core/csharp/ExcelAddInInstaller/CustomActions/README.md

 This library is a .NET 4.8.0 Class Library with some special boilerplate code provided by Advanced Installer.

-.NET 4.8.0 is pretty old at this point, but I chose it because (I believe) it is guaranteed to be present on Windows 10/11 installations.
+.NET 4.8.0 is pretty old at this point, but it was chosen because it is guaranteed to be present on Windows 10/11 installations.
 Note that this is *not* the runtime used by the Excel Add-In itself; that add-in uses a much more modern runtime (.NET 8).
 This is just the runtime used to